New York City ethnic enclaves: Jewish

 New York today has the second largest number of Jews in a metropolitan area, behind Gush Dan (the Tel Aviv Metropolitan Area) in Israel.
 Borough Park, Brooklyn, (also known as Boro Park) is one of the largest Orthodox Jewish communities in the world.
 Crown Heights, Brooklyn, also has a large Orthodox Jewish community.
 Flatbush, Brooklyn, Riverdale, Bronx, Williamsburg, Brooklyn, Midwood, Brooklyn, Forest Hills, Queens, Kew Gardens Hills, Queens, Kew Gardens, Queens, Fresh Meadows, Queens and the Upper East Side, Washington Heights, Manhattan because of the proximity of the renowned Yeshiva U and Upper West Side, Manhattan, are also home to Jewish communities.
 Another neighborhood, the Lower East Side, though presently known as a mixing pot for people of many nationalities, including German, Puerto Rican, Italian, and Chinese, was primarily a Jewish neighborhood.
 Although the Jewish community of Staten Island is dispersed throughout the Island, enclaves of Hasidic Jews are found in the Willowbrook, New Springville, Eltingville, and New Brighton areas.

 The New York metropolitan area is home to the largest Jewish population in the world outside Israel.
 While most are descendants of Jews who moved from Europe, a growing number are of Asian and Middle Eastern origin.
 After dropping from a peak of 2.5 million in the 1950s to a low of 1.4 million in 2002 the population of Jews in the New York metropolitan area grew to 1.54 million in 2011.
 A study by the UJA-Federation of New York released in 2012 showed that the proportion of liberal Jews was decreasing while the proportion of generally conservative Orthodox Jews and recent immigrants from Russia was increasing.
 Much of this growth is in Brooklyn, which in 2012 was 23% Jewish and where most of the Russian immigrants live and nearly all of the ultra-orthodox.
 The study by UJA-Federation of New York has been criticized by J.J.
 Goldberg, an observer at The Jewish Daily Forward, as excluding suburban Jews, for example in New Jersey, that are outside the service area of UJA-Federation of New York and also for lack of granularity with respect to the Orthodox of New York City.

 Romani

 Muslim Romani people from southern Yugoslavia settled in the Bronx.
-An increase in attacks on Romani people in eastern Europe brought growing numbers of Romani refugees to New York City during the 1990s.
+An increase in attacks on Romani people in the Balkans brought growing numbers of Romani refugees to New York City during the 1990s.
 Roma in Greater New York are mainly descended from liberated slaves and are known as the Vlax Roma, during the first four decades of the twentieth century.
 The majority of Vlax Roma in Manhattan belonged to the Kalderash subgroup.
 The Machvaya who came from Serbia settled in Brooklyn but they moved after World War II to Manhattan in increasing numbers.
 The Lovari, from Hungary, settled in Newark, New Jersey.

 Native Americans

-180,866 Native Americans live in the city.